Quick access

 Monthly Data

 Cost note: Shack AG incorporated May 2025.
-Pre-incorporation spend (Nov 24 – Apr 25) funded personally by the founder via sole proprietorship — not reflected in Shack AG books.
+Pre-incorporation spend (Nov 24 – Apr 25) funded personally by the founder via sole proprietorship.
 Cost reporting begins April 2025.

 Monthly Downloads by Market